 Fortunately, creating a category is really simple.
-To start, you’ll need a block that’s ready to go and working.
-A great way to achieve this in little to no time is to use Ahmad’s incredible Create Guten Block.
-Once you have a functioning test block, you can proceed to the next step.
+To start, you need at least one block (you’ll see why in step 3).
+A great way to achieve this quickly is to use Ahmad’s incredible Create Guten Block.
+Once you have a functioning test block, proceed to the next step.

-In your init.php file (if you’re using create-guten-block), or the php file of your choice, include the following snippet.
+Edit your init.php file (if you’re using create-guten-block), or the php file of your choice, and include the following snippet:

-You won’t be able to see your new category until you assign a block to it.
-To do this, navigate to your block and look for the registerBlockType function.
-If you don’t have a default category, add the category key and follow it with your block slug and a comma, like so:
+Before you can see your new category, you need assign a block.
+To do this, navigate to a working block and look for the registerBlockType function.
+Once you’ve located it, add the category key (as seen below) and assign your block slug as a value, with trailing comma like so:

 That’s it!
 After an npm build and a cache refresh you should see a block in your list.
 Hope you found this useful!